Duo Dickinson

 George A. "Duo" Dickinson, Jr. (born August 21, 1955) is an American architect.
-Over a period of 30 years, he has built over 500 projects in over 10 states.
-Based in Madison, Connecticut, he maintains an office of 10 staff members.
+Based in Madison, Connecticut, he has built over 500 projects.

 Life and career

 Dickinson graduated from Cornell in 1977 with a bachelor's degree in Architecture and opened his own architectural practice in 1987.
-He is licensed in Connecticut, New York, New Jersey, Massachusetts, Texas, Florida, Arizona, Oklahoma, Minnesota and Tennessee.

 His work has received more than 30 awards, including the Architectural Record Record House, the Metropolitan Home Met Home Award, and the Connecticut and New York American Institute of Architects design awards.
-He is the first non-member award-winner of the Society of America Registered Architects' Special Service Award, and is the co-Founder of The Congress of Residential Architecture (CORA), the first national organization of residential designers, which has grown to over 20 chapters and 1,000 members in seven years.
+He is the first non-member award-winner of the Society of America Registered Architects' Special Service Award, and is the co-founder of The Congress of Residential Architecture (CORA), the first national organization of residential designers, which has grown to over 20 chapters and 1,000 members in seven years.
 Dickinson serves as the Knowledge Exchange Director for the Building Beauty American Advisory Board.
 In 2017, he was awarded the honor of Fellowship in AIA.

 Publications

-Dickinson's design work has appeared in over 70 publications including The New York Times, Architectural Record and House Beautiful.
-He has written six books, including Small Houses for the Next Century and Expressive Details for McGraw-Hill and The House You Build, published by Taunton Press and as a paperback entitled House On A Budget.
-His book, Staying Put, received positive reviews in The Washington Post and The New York Times, among other publications.
-In the Fall of 2017, his latest book, A Home Called New England, co-written with Steven Culpepper was published.
+As of fall of 2017, Dickinson has written six books.